OneMotoring

 Vintage (Normal) Vehicle Scheme

-There are no usage restrictions for vehicles under the Vintage (Normal) Vehicle Scheme and you are not required to display a Day Licence.
+There are no usage restrictions for vehicles under the Vintage (Normal) Vehicle Scheme and you are not required to buy an e-Day Licence to use the vehicle.

 Vintage (Restricted) Vehicle Scheme

-You can only use your vintage vehicle for 28 days in a calendar year under the Vintage (Restricted) Vehicle Scheme, including weekends and public holidays.
-You must display a valid Day Licence each time you use it.
-You can buy up to 28 Day Licences at $10 per licence at the LTA Customer Service Centre at 10 Sin Ming Drive Singapore 575701.
+You can only use your vintage vehicle for up to 28 days in a calendar year under the Vintage (Restricted) Vehicle Scheme, including weekends and public holidays.
+To use your vehicle, you must buy an e-Day Licence and indicate a usage date.
+You can buy up to 28 e-Day Licences at $10 per licence.

 Revised Vintage Vehicle Scheme

-You can only use your vintage vehicle for 45 days in a calendar year under the Revised Vintage Vehicle Scheme, including weekends and public holidays.
-You must display a valid Day Licence each time you use it.
-You can buy up to 45 Day Licences (first 28 Day Licences at $10 per licence and 17 additional Day Licences at $20 per licence) at the LTA Customer Service Centre at 10 Sin Ming Drive Singapore 575701.
+You can only use your vintage vehicle for up to 45 days in a calendar year under the Revised Vintage Vehicle Scheme, including weekends and public holidays.
+To use your vehicle, you must buy an e-Day Licence and indicate a usage date.
+You can buy up to 45 e-Day Licences (first 28 e-Day Licences at $10 per licence and 17 additional e-Day Licences at $20 per licence).

-Day Licences cannot be transferred to another vehicle, exchanged or refunded.
-Day Licences cannot be carried over to another calendar year.
+e-Day Licences cannot be transferred to another vehicle, exchanged or refunded. e-Day Licences cannot be carried over to another calendar year.

 Importing and registering a vintage vehicle